Comparative Analysis of KYC Requirements on Top Exchanges

 Pros

-• Protects against fraud and theft.
+• Protects against illegal deception and theft.

 • Builds institutional trust.